Chambers Unite in “Buy Local” Campaign

 Consumers will see distinctive “It Pays to Buy Local” window decals and posters at participating businesses.
 For 26 weeks, advertisements for the campaign will run in The Times and at nwi.com.

-The campaign was inspired by other buy local campaigns such as The 3/50 Project and the American Express Shop Small campaign, Daugherty said.
-The One Region Initiative, which has urged cooperation among local government, businesses and communities, also served as an inspiration, Daugherty said.
+The campaign was inspired by other buy local campaigns such as The 3/50 Project and the American Express Shop Small campaign.
+The One Region Initiative, which has urged cooperation among local government, businesses and communities, also served as an inspiration.
 The Northwest Indiana Chambers of Commerce Council has embraced the campaign.

-The 3/50 Project has released a study showing that $68 out of every $100 spent at a local business stays in the community, Daugherty said.
+The 3/50 Project has released a study showing that $68 out of every $100 spent at a local business stays in the community.
 That compares to $43 out of every $100 spent at a national chain.
 And when consumers go to national online retailers, nothing stays in the community.

 Reed said individual chambers have been urging their members and consumers to buy local for years.
 But chambers now realize they need to spread a consistent, region-wide message on the issue.